About the Funnel Widget

 - Are the levels on the funnel simply out of order?

 - In our survey design and programming, are respondents required to answer logically?
 For example, are respondents shown brands in Consideration that they didn’t select in Awareness, meaning they could answer that they consider a brand, even if they didn’t originally answer they were aware of it?
-If so, we should consider carrying answers forward to reduce this issue.
+If so, consider carrying answers forward to reduce this issue.